mottosso/Qt.py/README.md

 app.exec_()
 ```

-The `QUiLoader` class was modified to accept a base instance argument as well as custom widgets argument to become as compatible with `uic.loadUi` as possible.
+The `QUiLoader` class was modified to accept a base instance argument as well, to be more compatible with `uic.loadUi` as possible.

 ##### sip API v2